BradRollings96/Word-Square/README.md

 #### findCharInWord

-1. The `findCharInWord` method works by starting with the first element of the char array and going through the characters of the first word in the word array, if this character from the char array is found in this word, then a call to the method `returnFoundWords` is made.
+1. The `findCharInWord` method works by starting with the first element of the `charArray` and going through the characters of the first word in the `wordArray`, if this character from the
+`charArray` is found in this word, then a call to the method `returnFoundWords` is made.
 If the letter is not found, and the end char of the word has been reached, then the variable `wordIndex` is incremented in an attempt to find the first character `'d'` in the next word of the array.
 These steps are repeated until the first letter has checked every char from every word in the `wordArray`, then the `charArrayIndex` variable is incremented by one and the variable `wordIndex` is reset to zero.
 The next letter `'e'` is then compared against all the characters in the `wordArray`.
-These steps are repeated until the last letter `'v'` is reached and then return the variable  `foundWordList`
+These steps are repeated until the last letter `'v'` is reached and then the variable `foundWordList` is returned

 2. When a match is finally made, which in this example would be the letter `'d'` on the word `send`, then a call the method `returnFoundWords` is made